Instructor Bio’s

 Macodou Fall

-Macodou graduated from Cheikh Anta Diop University in Dakar (Senegal) with a B.A and an M.A in English.
-He then completed another M.A in African Studies at Ohio University, Athens.
-Macodou is interested in the study of Islam, Ajami literature, traditional religions, and popular culture in West Africa with a focus on the Senegalese Sufi Brotherhood, Muridiyya.
-His research project seeks to explore the Murid urban associations’ (Dahiras) various teaching methodologies, which also include singing, praise singing, and the interpretation of Murid texts (qasidas) via the use of Ajami Wolof.
-Specially, Macodou intends to examine the historiography and meanings of the different forms of singing of the qasidas and the Dahiras’ re-appropriation of early Murid scholars’ educational mission.
+Macodou graduated from Cheikh Anta Diop University in Dakar (Senegal) with a B.A. and an M.A. in English.
+He later completed an M.A. in African Studies at Ohio University.
+His research interests include Islam, Ajami literature, traditional religions, and popular culture in West Africa, with a focus on the Muridiyya Sufi Brotherhood.
 Macodou is fluent in Wolof, French, and English and has taught Wolof at Ohio University.

 Abdoulaye Kane

-Dr. Abdoulaye Kane is an associate professor within the Department of Anthropology and Center for African Studies, at the University of Florida.
-He earned a Ph.D. from the University of Amsterdam, an M.A. from the Universite Gaston Berger, and a B.A. from the same institution.
-Dr. Kane’s research interests include transnational migration, migrant social networks, informal finance, diaspora studies, and gender and development.
-He has expertise in Senegal, France, Gambia, Mauritania, and Morocco.
+Dr. Abdoulaye Kane is an associate professor in the Department of Anthropology and the Center for African Studies at the University of Florida.
+He earned his Ph.D. from the University of Amsterdam and specializes in transnational migration, diaspora studies, gender and development, with expertise in Senegal, France, Gambia, Mauritania, and Morocco.

 Lamine Niang